November 24, 2020 Moving a WSL Distro to Another Drive

 Step 3 - Unregister the distro instance and prepare the destination directory.

 Step 4 - Set the default user for the moved distro.

 Find the directory in registry

 Step 5 - Uninstall the distro you installed earlier from Windows Store.

 Step 6 - List installed WSL distros and check it is displayed.
 Then make your distro the default one launched.

-wsl -l wsl -s Ubuntu
+wsl -s Ubuntu